 “Diversification is the only free lunch on Wall Street”

-At Steps to Investing, we believe you can go a long way to investing sensibly if you apply this simple concept (watch our jargon buster on Diversification).
+We believe you can go a long way to investing sensibly if you apply this simple concept.
+Watch our jargon buster on Diversification.
 But how do you do it affectively?
-Too much – ‘diwursification’ – and you could end up with an expensive version of an index tracker; too little and you expose yourself to sector or asset class risks.
+Too much – ‘diwursification’ – and you could end up with an expensive version of an index tracker.
+But with too little and you expose yourself to sector or asset class risks.

-Multi-asset investing could be the answer.
-These are funds run by a professional fund manager – oft referred to as an asset allocator – whose job it is to disseminate your investments across a wide range of assets.
-These may include shares, bonds, property, alternatives, cash, commodities, currencies or inflation-linked government bonds (check out Asset Classes).
+Multi-asset investing could however be the answer.
+These are funds run by a professional fund manager – oft referred to as an asset allocator.
+Their job it is to spread your investments across a wide range of assets.
+These may include for example shares, bonds, property, alternatives, cash, commodities, currencies or inflation-linked government bonds (check out Asset Classes).
 In short, it is a fund that strategically invests in other funds to diversify your risks.

 Ben Seager Scott of Tilney Group

 Ben Seager Scott is one of these professionals.
 I spoke to him about what the strategy is trying to do for his clients: